Speed Madness (1932 film)

 Speed Madness is a 1932 American action film directed by George Crone and starring Richard Talmadge, Nancy Drexel and Huntley Gordon.

 Plot

 Bob Stuart, the idle son of a shipbuilding magnate gets a job at his father's shipyard.
 The company's major project is to design a new speedboat in order to win a major new contract but faces sabotage from rivals.
 Bob turns out to be surprisingly able and manages to help with the construction of the boat.
 He plans to drive it himself during the race, but narrowly escapes a bomb planted on it by their opponents.
-He confronts the gang behind it and secure his father the contract.
+He confronts the gang behind it, and secures the contract for his father.